Robo3D/User-Manuals/docs/source/R2/getting-started/index.rst

 Using Hotspot Mode
 ---------------

-Your printer is capable of starting If no Wi-Fi signals are available for connection, you can use Hotspot Mode to emit a Wi-Fi signal from Robo R2 in order to connect to it wirelessly from your smart device.
-To access Hotspot Mode, do the following:
+Your printer is capable of starting If no Wi-Fi signals are available for connection, you can use Hotspot Mode to emit a Wi-Fi signal from your R2 in order to connect to it wirelessly.
+To start Hotspot Mode, do the following:

    1. Select “Utilities” on the home screen of the Robo C2 touch screen
    2. Select “Network” from the list